jparker/oxr/README.md

 OXR.historical on: Date.new(2016, 3, 24)
 ```

-This will return a JSON object with a structure similar to that returned by `OXR#latest`.
+This will return a JSON object with a structure similar to that returned by `OXR.latest`.

-Get a list of available currencies with `OXR#currencies`.
+Get a list of available currencies with `OXR.currencies`.

 ```ruby
 OXR.currencies
 ```

 Get information about your account including your usage for the current period
-with `OXR#usage`.
+with `OXR.usage`.

 ```ruby
 OXR.usage